Kuasawan-Murbawan/ManaProgressAku/README.md

 **ManaProgressAku** is a full-stack fitness progress tracking application designed to help users record, manage, and review their workout sessions in a clean and intuitive way.

-The project was built to simulate a real-world production application — covering not only frontend and backend development, but also authentication, deployment, cloud infrastructure, state management, API communication, and documentation.
+The project was built to simulate a real-world production application, covering not only frontend and backend development, but also authentication, deployment, cloud infrastructure, state management, API communication, and documentation.

 ---